celonis/homcc/README.md

     - `compiler`: compiler if none is explicitly specified via the CLI
     - `timeout`: timeout value in seconds for each remote compilation attempt
     - `compression`: compression algorithm, choose from `{lzo, lzma}`
-    - `profile`: `schroot` environment profile that will be used on the server side
+    - `profile`: `schroot` environment profile that will be used on the server side for compilations
   - Example:
     ```
     # homcc: example client.conf